 This is the last segment of Rhode Island divorce attorney, David Slepkow’s comprehensive five part series concerning divorce in RI.
 This post focuses on divorce trials in Providence Family Court.

 Divorce trial in Providence Family Court

-After motions have been heard, discovery is complete and the court has scheduled numerous pretrial conferences on the matter, the Providence family Court Judge or General Magistrate will schedule a RI divorce trial.
+After motions have been heard, discovery is complete and the court has scheduled numerous pretrial conferences on the matter, the Providence Family Court Judge or General Magistrate will schedule a RI divorce trial.
 A RI divorce trial may also encompass all matters concerning the party’s children.
-Therefore a divorce trial can also be custody, relocation out of state, child support and or visitation trial.
-This trial will typically be scheduled prior to 1 year after the Plaintiff spouse filed the divorce in Providence, Newport, Washington or Kent County Family Court.
-(The trial will typically e scheduled 8-11 months after the filing.)
+Therefore a divorce trial can also be a custody, relocation case, child support and / or visitation trial.
+This trial will typically be scheduled within one year after the Plaintiff filed the divorce in Providence, Newport, Washington or Kent County Family Court.
+(The trial will typically be scheduled 8-11 months after the filing.)

 Most cases settle before or during a divorce trial

 The parties need to have all evidence ready to be presented to the court and subpoenas in place for all important witnesses.
 A large percent of the cases that go to the day of trial settle on the

 first day of trial.
 Many cases settle after the trial begins but before the judge issues a decision.
 Even if the case settles on the first day of the divorce trial, the Rhode Island Family Court lawyer must still prepare the case as if it will be a full trial on the merits